-Alton/Godfrey Rotary Club Honors February Students of the Month
+ALTON/GODFREY ROTARY CLUB HONORS FEBRUARY STUDENTS OF THE MONTH

-Matthew Maag of Alton High School and Katherine Holtz of Marquette Catholic High were honored as Students of the Month for February by the Alton/Godfrey Rotary Club at the Club’s regular meeting on February 9th at the Banquet Center at the Alton Sports Tap.
+WIKLLIAM MORRIS of Alton High School and ERIC ZIINO of Marquette Catholic High School were honored by the Alton/Godfrey Club as STUDENTS OF THE MONTH for February at the Club’s regular meeting at the Alton Sports Tap Banquet Center on February 10th.

 Get The Latest News!